Karl Bissinger

-Karl Bissinger (November 5, 1914 – November 19, 2008) was an American photographer best known for his portraits of notable figures in the world of art following World War II with regular travel and fashion features in popular magazines of the mid-twentieth century.
+Karl Bissinger (November 5, 1914 – November 19, 2008) was an American photographer best known for his portraits of notable figures in the world of art following World War II, with regular travel and fashion features in popular magazines of the mid-twentieth century.
 Bissinger’s career as a photographer took second place to his later work as an activist for the War Resisters League and other pacifist organizations.

 Biography

 Early years

-Karl Bissinger was born in Cincinnati, Ohio, in 1914.
-He studied art at the Cincinnati Art Museum as a high school student and moved to Manhattan, where he studied painting at the Art Students League of New York in the late 1930s.
+Karl Bissinger was born in Cincinnati, Ohio, United States, in 1914.
+He studied art at the Cincinnati Art Museum as a high-school student and moved to Manhattan, where he studied painting at the Art Students League of New York in the late 1930s.

 Career

 Bissinger's first connection to photography was when he was a stylist for the studios of Condé Nast Publications, where he developed relationships with some of the portrait and fashion photographers on staff, including Cecil Beaton, George Hoyningen-Huene, Irving Penn and John Rawlings.
 He was part of group that shared a residence on Fire Island with Richard Avedon, who lent him a camera and encouraged him to take pictures.
 His first photographic subjects were Avedon's wife and author James Baldwin.
 Avendon was impressed with Bissinger's work and sent him to Lillian Bassman, art director for Junior Bazaar.

-His first assignment as a photographer was for Junior Bazaar and he started taking portraits and doing fashion shoots for Harper's Bazaar, Theater Arts, Town & Country and Vogue.
+His first assignment as a photographer was for Junior Bazaar, and he started taking portraits and doing fashion shoots for Harper's Bazaar, Theater Arts, Town & Country and Vogue.
 He was staff photographer for the 12-issue lifespan of the magazine Flair, edited by Fleur Cowles, the Duke and Duchess of Windsor, Gary Cooper, John Ford, Katharine Hepburn and John Wayne.

 Bissinger developed an interest in the arts scene, photographing Truman Capote on the set of a film in Paris and Marlon Brando in front of a window in his New York City apartment.
 A 1949 photograph taken at a table in the garden of Manhattan's Café Nicholson of the up-and-coming in the arts world included artist Buffie Johnson, ballerina Tanaquil LeClercq, author Gore Vidal, playwright Tennessee Williams and novelist Donald Windham, in what The New York Times described as "a class picture of the young and the talented in the American arts, more than ready for their close-ups".
 Café Nicholson, which he created with Johnny Nicholson, who had worked with him as a window-dresser at Lord & Taylor earlier in his career, was the frequent setting of his photographs.
 During this time, Bissinger met fashion illustrator and designer Richard Hanley, who became his life partner.